 It is better if you continue to pay your rent.
 Refusing to pay in protest seems like an innovative idea but can get you into legal problems of your own.

-Call today to talk to one of our housing disrepair experts about the mould in your rented accommodation.
+We specialise in housing disrepair claims.
+Call us today to talk to one of our housing disrepair experts about the mould in your rented accommodation.
+We can help you prosecute a rogue landlord and can recover expenses on your behalf.
 Your initial assessment is free and you are under no obligation to proceed.

 Has your landlord failed to make repairs to your home?